open-resources/dash_curriculum/_sources/part3/chapter10.md

 In addition to a much cleaner and shorter code, note that assigning two different callbacks the same component as an output argument is just not allowed by dash.
 ```

 Let us see multiple inputs in action.
 We take the final code from chapter 8 and add the markdown, some radio items and a slider, where both, the radio items as well as the slider, will affect the graph.
+Using multiple inputs we need to add them as arguments in the callback decorator as well as arguments in the callback function.

 ```
 # Import packages